CICE-Consortium/Icepack/doc/source/user_guide/lg_overview.rst

 tracers, including thickness, enthalpy, ice age, first-year ice area, deformed ice area and volume, melt ponds, and biogeochemistry.

 Icepack is called on a grid point by grid point basis.
 All data is passed in and out of the model via subroutine interfaces.
-Fortran "use" statements are not encouraged for accessing data inside the Icepack model.
+Fortran "use" statements are not encouraged for accessing data inside the Icepack model from outside.
+Parameters may be queried and/or reset from Icepack's default values by calling the query and init interfaces as described in :ref:`sequence_and_interface`.

 Icepack does not generally contain any parallelization or I/O.  The driver of Icepack is expected to support